azadi1388/EMPEROR-J/README.md

 ## :book: References

 The paper about EMPEROR-J:
-- Erfan Fathi, Soroush Mazloom, Taha shahsavand, EMPEROR-J:
+- Erfan Fathi , Soroush Mazloum , and Taha shahsavand: EMPEROR-J team

+##

+You can contact us at EmperorTmRCSS@gmail.com